Scrophularia lanceolata: Description and habitat

 Scrophularia lanceolata is a perennial herb producing clusters of erect or spreading stems up to 1.5 meters long.
 The oppositely arranged leaves have toothed, triangular or lance-shaped blades up to 14 cm long which are borne on short petioles.
 The inflorescence is a wide-open panicle with several hairy, glandular branches bearing flowers.
 The flower has a spherical or urn-shaped corolla opening at the top into a narrow mouth edged with hoodlike lobes.
 The corolla is roughly 1–1.5 cm long and is greenish tinged with brown or dull pink.
 The wide staminode is generally visible in the mouth of the corolla.
 The ripe fruit is a brown, teardrop-shaped capsule just under a centimeter long, containing many very small black seeds which are released when the capsule splits in half.

-It grows part shade to full sun; Scrophularia lanceolata is found in open woods, thickets, along roadsides, and railroad right aways, and in open fields.
+It grows part shade to full sun; Scrophularia lanceolata is found in open woods, thickets, along roadsides, and railroad rightaways, and in open fields.

 The plant has been used medicinally to treat swollen glands.